27 September 2018

 The Toll Group Code of Practice and the Toll Group Supplier Code of Practice can be found here:

 Toll’s policies are supported by Toll’s compliance framework, which comprise the following:

 - Compliance reporting – regular compliance reporting is provided by management to Toll’s Board of directors and Board committees.

 - Staff training - Toll provides training to its staff to reinforce compliance with Toll’s Ethical Employment Policy.
 The training is required to be conducted with new and existing staff.

 - Incident monitoring and escalation - Toll operates a global Disclosure Hotline which enables employees and contractors to report suspected misconduct anonymously and via an independent reporting line.
-Fraud, Improper Conduct (including dishonest, illegal or corrupt conduct) or Code of Practice breaches relating to employees, agents, contractors or suppliers can be reported through the hotline.
-All reported allegations are reviewed and appropriate investigations conducted, that include learnings, corrective actions and disciplinary action.
+Fraud, improper conduct (including dishonest, illegal or corrupt conduct) or Code of Practice breaches relating to employees, agents, contractors or suppliers can be reported through the Disclosure Hotline.
+All reported allegations are reviewed and appropriate investigations conducted.
+This may result in corrective actions, disciplinary actions and learnings.

 Toll will continue to review and update its policies, practices and procedures as required to maintain appropriate safeguards against any mistreatment of persons involved in its supply chain or its business.

 Toll conducts online and face to face compliance training with its employees to reinforce compliance with the Toll Group Code of Practice and supporting policies.
 The training is conducted with new and existing employees.
 This training advises employees of ethics and legal principles that contribute to a culture of legal awareness and ethical practice within Toll.